-With those settings, the ‘lyrics’ particles will be played as shown below.
+With these settings, the ‘lyrics’ particles will be played as shown in the below animation.

 You can use any lyrics particle with the same settings except for ‘Start Lifetime’ and ‘Material’.
-Set up the next lyrics ‘Mieru Kokoro No Okusoko’ (Lyrics-root/2) in the exact same way and replace ‘Material’ with the corresponding one.
+Set up the next lyrics, ‘Mieru Kokoro No Okusoko’ (Lyrics-root/2) in the exact same way and replace ‘Material’ with this corresponding one.
 You can duplicate (Ctrl+D) the created ‘Lyrics-root/1’ and rename it.
 Alternatively, you can duplicate the particle with the parameters set and paste it.

-In the Timeline editor, make the created lyrics particles appear to the song.
+In the Timeline editor, make the created lyrics particles appear with the song.

 Select the ‘TLLyrics’ created when I explained Timeline and check it in the Timeline Editor (I have deleted the Activation Track for the Cube I used in the explanation).

-Import the audio file (‘IceCream’) into the project and drag it onto the Timeline Editor to add a new track (Audio Track).
+Import the audio file (‘IceCream’) into the project and drag it into the Timeline Editor to add a new track (Audio Track).